Regie-Daquioag/flix/README.md

 The following **additional** user stories are implemented:

-- [ ] List anything else that you can get done to improve the app functionality! (+1-3pts) One thing I could have done to improve the app functionailty would be to
+- [ ] List anything else that you can get done to improve the app functionality! (+1-3pts) One thing I could have done to improve the app functionailty would be to space out the content a little more and maybe to add the search bar if i had more time.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):